aquefir/nanocss/README.md

 nanoCSS was forked from the v2.1.1 point release of its parent project.
 Since it is a hard fork, its inaugural version is v1.0.0.

-For now, follow the [Pico CSS][2] documentation to get started with nanoCSS.
+For now, follow the [Pico CSS documentation][2] to get started with nanoCSS.

 -----